andygrunwald/go-jira/README.md

 ## Features

-* Authentication (HTTP Basic, OAuth, Session Cookie)
+- Authentication (HTTP Basic, OAuth, Session Cookie, Bearer (for PATs))
-* Create and retrieve issues
+- Create and retrieve issues
-* Create and retrieve issue transitions (status updates)
+- Create and retrieve issue transitions (status updates)
-* Call every API endpoint of the Jira, even if it is not directly implemented in this library
+- Call every API endpoint of the Jira, even if it is not directly implemented in this library

 This package is not Jira API complete (yet), but you can call every API endpoint you want.
 See [Call a not implemented API endpoint](#call-a-not-implemented-api-endpoint) how to do this.
 For all possible API endpoints of Jira have a look at [latest Jira REST API documentation](https://docs.atlassian.com/jira/REST/latest/).

 ## Requirements

-* Go >= 1.14
+- Go >= 1.14
-* Jira v6.3.4 & v7.1.2.
+- Jira v6.3.4 & v7.1.2.

 Note that we also run our tests against 1.13, though only the last two versions of Go are officially supported.